logstash/cookbook/recipes/syslog-pri/index.md

 # extract the program details

-After parsing the hedaer, the remainder of the message body consists of a tag part containing program details then the actual message.
+After parsing the header, the remainder of the message body consists of a tag part containing program details then the actual message.
 We want to parse the tag (and PID if it's there), and save them in to a new logstash field.